Superman and World War II

 Action Comics 35 (April 1941) by Joe Shuster Action Comics 40 (September 1941) by Fred Ray Action Comics 41 (December 1941) by Fred Ray

-Superman is depicted facing a German machine gunner on the cover of Action Comics #35 (April 1941), and German troops on Action Comics #39 (August 1941).
-A Wehrmacht tank appears on Action Comics #40 (September 1941), and Superman faces a Nazi paratrooper on Action Comics #41 (December 1941).
+A German machine gunner is seen on Action Comics #35 (April 1941), and German troops on Action Comics #39 (August 1941).
+A Wehrmacht tank appears on Action Comics #40 (September 1941), and a Nazi paratrooper is featured on Action Comics #41 (December 1941).
 Patriotic covers illustrated by Fred Ray began appearing with Superman #12 (September–October 1941).
-Supermen of America ads prepared with the Department of War showcased twelve individual "Supermen of the U.S. Army" in Action Comics #49–60.
+Supermen of America ads prepared with the Department of War showcased twelve individual "Supermen of the U.S. Army" in Action Comics #49–60 (June 1942–May 1943).

 Superman 12 (Sep-Oct 1941) by Fred Ray Superman 14 (Jan-Feb 1942) by Fred Ray Superman 17 (July-August 1942) by Fred Ray